-

 Read more

-Irukandji Shark and Ray Encounters are leaders in marine educations, conservation and fun.
-This unique experience is unmatched by any other location in the country.
-Visitors interact with marine life during a guided shark encounter tour; joining them in their world, petting and feeding them all under the ever-watchful eyes of the experienced guides.
+Irukandji Shark and Ray Encounters lead the way in marine education, conservation, and fun.
+This unique experience allows visitors to interact with marine life during guided shark encounter tours, where they can pet and feed these creatures under the careful supervision of experienced guides.

 Read more